raepng/SimplePNGTuber/README.md

 acc_flowers.png
 ```
 ---
 Please note that this software is just a fun project.
-There are plans for adding a "Create Model"-Dialogue that lets you easily select your images for the expressions and accessories you want to have.
-It is also planned to add some audio filters to the microphone capture to improve voice capture and reduce the picking up of background noises.
+It is planned to do some refactoring and cleaning up of the code to improve stability and maintainability.
+Also some documentation for the http interface is still needed.